karabulut18/semanticCommunication/README.md

 > xhost + localhost

-or try to add your localip to allowed xhosts
+if localhost does not work, try to add your localip to allowed xhosts
 > ifconfig en0 | grep inet

 > xhost + <_localip>